Click here for the home page

 To this the gentleman replied, 'Ah, Caesar, but if you go home, you're sure to find your seat when you return!'"(24)

 Scarcely less popular, but infinitely less civilized, were the famous gladiatorial contests.
 These cruel spectacles, which have no exact counterpart in any other civilization, were held in arenas, the largest and most famous of which was the Colosseum.
 The contests took various forms.
 Ferocious animals were pitted against armed combatants or occasionally even against unarmed men and women who had been condemned to death.
 Another type of contest was the fight to the death between gladiators, generally equipped with different types of weapons but matched on equal terms.
-Often the life of a defeated gladiator who had fought courageously would be spared at the request of the spectators.(25) Although many Romans decried these bloodlettings, they continued even after the Empire legalized Christianity.
+Often the life of a defeated gladiator who had fought courageously would be spared at the request of the spectators.(25) Although many Romans decried these bloodlettings, they continued even after the Empire legalized Christianity (see Chapter 5, footnote #19).

 Top of the page